catalinii/minisatip/README.md

 	* The format is: ADAPTER1:PIN,ADAPTER2-ADAPTER4
 			* eg : 0,2-3

-* -c --quirks adapter_list: Enable 2 PMTs inside of the same CAPMT to double the number of decrypted channels
+* -c --multiple-pmt adapter_list:maximum_number_of_channels_supported: Enable 2 PMTs inside of the same CAPMT to double the number of decrypted channels
-	* The format is: ADAPTER1[[,ADAPTER2]-ADAPTERN]
+	* The format is: ADAPTER1[[,ADAPTER2]-ADAPTERN]:[MAX_CHANNELS]
-			* eg : 0,2-3
+			* eg : 0,2-3:1
+The adapters 0,2-3 will support maximum of 1 CAPMT (2 channels).
+Official CAMs support 1 or 2 channels, with this option this is extended to 2 or 4 By default every CAM supports 4 channels

 How to compile:
 ------